 Political issues were not discussed during the meal that morning.
 This is learned from Mr. Tilley’s letter to the Prime Minister preserved among Confederation papers of Macdonald-Tilley at the Dominion Archives wherein he states that, “After Mrs. Howe and her sons had left the room we approached the main question.”
 The day was Friday, July 16th 1868, and the letter was dated at Windsor, N.S., July 17th.
-The visit of a Conservative Cabinet Minister to Fairfield is further proof that the place was associated with the formative period of the history of the Dominion of Canada, as has been mentioned already on page 69.
+The visit of a Conservative Cabinet Minister to Fairfield is further proof that the place was associated with the formative period of the history of the Dominion of Canada.
 Students nowadays examining Howe’s letters at Ottawa, or in newspapers at the N.S.
 Archives, or in the volumes of “Letters and Speeches of Joseph Howe’’, must be puzzled as to the location of “Fairfield”, and probably imagine that it is the name of a town.
-There is no hint given the reader that it was Howe’s. estate in a rural part of Dartmouth.
+There is no hint given the reader that it was Howe’s estate in a rural part of Dartmouth.

 “In his Dartmouth booklet published in 1941, John W. Regan’s sketch of Fairfield noted that between there and Government House in 1868, “weighty proposals were carried back and forth on the Ferry— a Ferry Tale of vast importance”.